Wednesday, October 14, 2009

 - Metal bolt bridge and nut

 - Humbucker pickup and volume control.
+Helps you transition between clean and distorted sounds easily.

-I've been making these for a couple years and these guitars surprise everyone with their playability and sound.
-It's hard to believe such a big sound comes from a home made instrument.
-Best of all they are fun to play and show off to your friends.
+These guitars surprise everyone with their playability and sound.
+It's hard to believe such a big sound comes from a homemade instrument.

 Monday, October 6, 2008